Monitor Requests

 Cygnal's monitoring API provides comprehensive conversation analysis to detect policy violations and potential risks of your deployment.
 The monitoring endpoint returns violation scores ranging from 0 to 1, where higher scores indicate greater likelihood of policy violations, as well as other metadata that can be used to assess risk.

-The monitoring API supports message-based inputs, with customizable categories and policies to match your organization's specific requirements.
+The monitoring API supports message-based inputs, with customizable rules and policies to match your organization's specific requirements.

 API Endpoint